carbon-design-system/design-system-website/src/content/style/motion/motion.md

   </label>
 </div>

-- Did you use the correct easing curves?
+- Did you use the appropriate easing curves?
-- Is each motion individually considered?
+- Is each motion individually considered and choreographed across elements?
-- Remember larger elements and motions on smaller screens should take more time.
+- Are larger elements and motions on smaller screens taking more time than on larger screens?

 </br>